alexp/alexp.github.io/_posts/2013-09-12-how-i-thought-i-wanted-to-become-a-digital-nomad.md

 ---
   layout: post
-  title: How I thought I wanted to become a "digital nomad", when really I didn't.
+  title: How I thought, I wanted to become a digital nomad.
 ---

+## How I thought I wanted to become a "digital nomad" when really I didn't.

 Around three months ago, the company I worked for got suddenly closed.

-The reasons for this, are quite irrelevant to this article, but in short, the investor backed out and the ongoing development of a product
+The reasons for this,
+are quite irrelevant to this article, but in short, the investor backed out and the ongoing development of a product
 I was mainly involved in, had been suspended.

 I didn't plan for this scenario.
 The timing was off,
-I just came back from vacation and had a semi long-term plans based on a stable situation with my current day job.
+I just came back from vacation and had had a semi long-term plans based on a stable situation with my current day job.

 But it had happened and, practically, overnight I had